 You must spend the money for the purpose outlined in your application and agreement.

-If your plans change (timing, budget or project), you need to submit a variation request to Council, and have it approved, before you make any changes to your project.
+If your plans change (timing, budget, or project), you need to submit a variation request to Council, and have it approved, before you make any changes to your project.

 If you spend the funding differently than your application or funding agreement without approval, Council will ask for all grant monies to be returned.

 As part of the terms of the Funding Agreement, you are required to submit an Acquittal or accountability Report that shows how the grant money was used.
-You will also need to show proof that money was spent (e.g. receipts or financial reports).
+You will also need to show proof that money was spent (e.g., receipts or financial reports).

 If any element of the event costs less than you expect, or doesn’t occur, you are required to return any unspent funds to Council.
 You are required to do this unless you have been granted prior written consent by Council.